IBM/teaching-your-monolith-to-dance/docs/common/oc-login.md

 # Login to OpenShift using web terminal

-1. If you don't already have the web terminal opened, then follow the steps [here](web-terminal.md) to access it.
+1. Follow the steps [here](web-terminal.md) to access the web terminal.
+If you already have the web terminal opened, then use that.

 1. From the Openshift console, click on the twisty next to your login name and select `Copy Login Command`.